nirokay/Nimwit/README.md

 Nimwit is yet another general-purpose discord bot written in Nim.
 Most features are taken from my prior discord bot development ventures and also come from my friend group.
 If you have a feature request, feel free to open a GitHub issue! :)

-You can of-course [invite the bot](https://discord.com/api/oauth2/authorize?client_id=1056828609265926145&permissions=277092625472&scope=bot) to your server (should be online pretty much 24/7).
+You can of-course [invite the bot](https://discord.com/oauth2/authorize?client_id=1056828609265926145) to your server (should be online pretty much 24/7).

 ## Features

 You can read up on all features in the [markdown wiki](docs/Wiki.md).
 It contains information about commands and their usages and information about some bot features, such as [economy](docs/wiki/Economy.md).
+However may be out of date!

 ## Compiling and Hosting

+> [!WARNING]
+> **2025-07-01:** There is a bug with Futures, that wasn't there before.
+Hack: remove line 389 in file
+> `~/.choosenim/toolchains/nim-1.6.20/lib/pure/asyncfutures.nim` (content: `raise fut.error`), funnily everything
+> works with this removed!
+(I write AMAZING code, the Nim standard library is trying to sabotage me!!!!)

 Compiling to an executable is very easy.
 Simply run `make build` or `nimble build -d:ssl` in your terminal.
 This will compile all nim source code into a single executable.

 You will still need the `public` and `private` directories next to your executable though, as configuration and your token is stored inside there.

+The `install.sh` script takes care of everything and sets up a systemd unit, that runs on system startup!

 ## Changes